Business Directory 101: Everything You Need to Know to Boost Your Local SEO

 General Directories

-General directories like Google Business Profile (formerly Google My Business), Yelp, and Yellow Pages accept listings from virtually all business types.
+General directories like Google Business Profile (formerly Google My Business), Yelp, and Bing Places accept listings from virtually all business types.
 These platforms have massive user bases and high domain authority, making them essential starting points for any business.

-Other notable general directories include Facebook Business Pages, Bing Places, and Apple Maps, all of which reach large audiences across different platforms and devices.
+Other notable general directories include Facebook Business Pages, Apple Maps, and Yellow Pages, all of which reach large audiences across different platforms and devices.
+Each has unique features: Facebook excels at community engagement, Apple Maps dominates iOS users, and Yellow Pages maintains strong brand recognition among certain demographics.

 Niche Directories

 Industry-specific directories cater to particular business types or sectors.
-Examples include Avvo for attorneys, Healthgrades for healthcare providers, and Houzz for home improvement professionals.
+Examples include Avvo for attorneys, Healthgrades for healthcare providers, Houzz for home improvement professionals, and OpenTable for restaurants.
 These specialized platforms attract highly targeted users searching specifically for your type of product or service.

 Additionally, niche directories often offer industry-specific features not found in general platforms.
-For example, restaurant directories might include menu uploads, reservation systems, and special dietary information fields.
+For example, restaurant directories might include menu uploads, reservation systems, and special dietary information fields, while legal directories may feature case result tracking and specialization certifications.

 Local Directories